 Thanks to Twitter, Facebook and LinkedIn, your employees are communicating with the outside world on a regular basis.
 But do you know what they are saying and is it good for business?
-Michael Scutt, partner at law firm, Dale Langley & Co, explains why having a social media policy is vital
+Michael Scutt, partner at law firm, Crane & Staples, explains why having a social media policy is vital

 A social media policy educates your employees and sets down the ground rules.
 There are many examples of employees making comments on social media such as Facebook and Twitter that have brought firms into disrepute.

 You could face legal action if comments made in your company’s name break the law.
 Social media is covered by exactly the same laws that govern comments printed in a newspaper or even spoken in the street.
 These include any criminal offence such as libel or inciting racial hatred, for example.